 - Steve Gates - music theory, musicianship, composition

-- Zac Matthews - music theory, music lab, jazz
+- Zac Matthews (Department Chair) - music theory, music lab, applied music, jazz

-- Henry Shin - orchestra, instrumental music, music history, applied music
+- Henry Shin - orchestra, chamber music, music history, applied music

 - Jocelyn Chang - piano, keyboard skills